Multepal/app-aanalte/NOTES.md

 # To Do

+* Add @rend to cols for left and right positions
+* Define teiHeader
-* LB elements should be at ends of lines
+* LB elements should be at ends of lines (?)
 * Remove empty LB elements

 # Done